 See this guide for more detailed instructions on managing the course navigation menu.

-Effective use of the Calendar
+Effective use of Assignments and the Calendar

 - If you upload a Word doc with the assignment’s description to your Canvas Files and list its due date in that doc, nothing will appear on the Calendar.
 Canvas cannot pull data from Word docs.